chemerisuk/better-ajaxify/README.md

 ```

 ### Fastclick support
-Mobile browsers have 300ms delay between a physical tap and the firing of a click event.
-To achieve it you need to set `touch-start: none` css property on such elements.
-In that case `touchstart` will be used to send `ajaxify:fetch` event.
+Mobile browsers have 300ms delay between a physical tap and the firing of a `click` event.
+To get rid it you need to set `touch-action: none` css property on appropriate elements.
+In that case `touchstart` will be used instead of `click` to send `ajaxify:fetch` event.

 ### Multiclick fix
 The library prevents user from clicking on the same element twice.
 All repeated actions will be skipped.